Suv4o/personal-blog-2023/content/2021/07/24/create-a-custom-html-element-using-web-components-and-vuejs.md

 ## Create Web Component with Vue-CLI

 Vue-CLI version 3 and above allow for us to export our Vue.js components into Web Components.
 All we're required to do is to add a build target in **`package.json`** file.
-More details on building targets can be found in the following [link](https://cli.vuejs.org/guide/build-targets.html#library).
+More details on building targets can be found in the following <a href="https://cli.vuejs.org/guide/build-targets.html#library" target="_blank" rel="noopener noreferrer">link</a>.

 In the **`package.json`** we add the following line of code: